mryahya-dev/image-processing-api/README.md

 ---

-## Deployment (CircleCI)
+## CI/CD Pipeline (CircleCI)

-- `.circleci/config.yml` handles build, test, and deploy pipelines
-- Backend and frontend are deployed automatically on push to the main branch
-- Environment variables for deployment are set in CircleCI project settings
+- CircleCI **runs backend tests** to ensure functionality
+- Then it **builds Docker images** for backend and frontend
+- Finally, it **pushes the images to Docker Hub**
+- This ensures that the latest versions are always ready for deployment

+---

+## Check Live Demo using UI

+Try the app live here: [https://image-resizer.yahyeapps.com](https://image-resizer.yahyeapps.com)

 ---